The Jitterbit Harmony Slack Connector establishes access to Slack.

 The Slack connector provides an interface for creating a Slack connection, the foundation used for generating instances of Slack activities.
 These activities, once configured, interact with Slack through the connection.

-The Jitterbit Harmony Slack connector is accessed from the design component palette's Connections tab (see Design Component Palette).
+The Slack connector is accessed from the design component palette's Connections tab (see Design Component Palette).

-Together, a specific Slack connection and its activities are referred to as a Slack endpoint.
-Once a connection is configured, activities associated with the endpoint are available from the Endpoints filter:
+Together, a specific Slack connection and its activities are referred to as a Slack endpoint:

 This connector is a Connector SDK-based connector, which may be referred to by Jitterbit when communicating changes made to connectors built with the Connector SDK.

-To use this connector with a Slack instance, you must create a Slack app and add the required scopes (as described in Slack Prerequisites).
+To use this connector with a Slack workspace, you must create a Slack app and add the required scopes (as described in Slack Prerequisites).